BZIvanov/Learning-Vue/README.md

 - if you see popup in VS Code click the *Restore* button.
 Or you can run in the terminal in the .sln level **dotnet restore**

+### Installing MediatR

+This package will help us with handling queries.

+- do the initial steps for installing package above in this file
+- select **MediatR.Extensions.Microsoft.DependencyInjection**
+- select latest version
+- install it for our Application project
+- click restore
+- if done correctly you should be able to see it in the Applications.csproj file as ItemGroup tag

 ## Additional notes

 When working with the CLI, only creating class library is not enough, we also need to add the library to our solution file.